Pediatric Care

 Recurring Ear Infections: Why They Happen and What to Do

-If you’re wondering, "Why does my child keep getting ear infections?” and “How do I stop recurring ear infections?"
+If you’re wondering, "Why does my child keep getting ear infections?” or “How do I stop recurring ear infections?" you’re not alone.
 Your child might be one of the more than 4 million kids who suffer from recurring ear infections each year.

 What Causes Recurring Ear Infections in Kids